Tanz0rz/haxe-fmod/README.md

 ### Generating Constants From Your Banks

-The [export script](fmod-scripts/ExportHaxeConstants.js) builds a list of everything in your banks that you can autocomplete in code.
-Press `Ctrl+B` in FMOD Studio and it writes the Haxe constants files **and** builds your banks in one step, so the constants always match what you just exported.
+The [export script](fmod-scripts/ExportHaxeConstants.js) generates Haxe-native constants files to make referencing your sounds much easier.
+Once installed, pressing `Ctrl+B` in FMOD Studio writes the files to your project **and** builds your FMOD sound banks in one step.
+This flow has the added benefit of keeping your FMOD Studio project and your Haxe references to sounds perfectly synchronized.

 ![Haxe Constants Demo](.github/fmod_constants.gif)